Overview

 • Reporting Admins do not have access to the in-platform Admin Chat.
 Therefore, they will need to be supported internally by your other Admin types.

-As we move through the remaining steps, we are going to look at three case studies – for small, medium and larger organisations – to see how they may choose to implement this step.
+As we move through the remaining steps, we are going to look at three case studies – for small, medium and larger organisations – to see how they may choose to implement this step, specifically in relation to setting admin access.
 These changes may help you to make decisions for your organisation.

 Small organisation: